“Stand down Hasen! These two are MINE.” A livid tone escaped his mouth, quelling the familiar’s anger instantly.

 It was two days ago when he noticed something peculiar going on.

-He kept seeing Lisin and Jorva whenever he spied Kaidus walking about the academy grounds.
+He had been seeing Lisin and Jorva whenever he spied Kaidus walking about the academy grounds.

 He had been waiting until after class today to discuss what was going on in private, but as soon as class was over, they had disappeared.